adletec/sonic/README.md

 In this phase the abstract syntax tree is executed in either interpreted mode or in dynamic compilation mode.

 ## Compatibility
-If you are using _jace_ inside a Unity project using IL2CPP you must use _jace_ in interpreted mode due to limitations of IL2CPP with dynamic code generation.
+If you are using _sonic_ inside a Unity project using IL2CPP you must use _sonic_ in interpreted mode due to limitations of IL2CPP with dynamic code generation.

 ## More Information
 For more information, you can read the following articles from Pieter de Rycke, original author of Jace.NET: